 Take the time to examine your current space in person as well as ask the building’s owner for architectural and engineering documents to see exactly exactly you’re working with.
 Are there any building strengths you should capitalize on?
 Are there features worth saving?
-Use the building drawings as a guide, but also have your design team do a walkthrough of the area to assess and double check accuracy.
-The more accurate the actual conditions you have, the fewer construction surprises and costs you’ll have during renovation.
+Use the building drawings as a guide, but also have your design team do a walkthrough of the area to assess and double-check accuracy.
+The more accurate the actual conditions you have, the fewer construction surprises and costs you’ll have during a renovation.

 And don’t forget about the outside.
 Does your office renovation need indoor and outdoor updates?
-Are there any office or building amenities valued today that weren’t put in place when the building was first built?
-Research has found that workplace design has a significant impact on attracting and retaining employees, and physical space is a clear indicator to prospects if a workplace is good or bad.
+Is there any office or building amenities valued today that weren’t put in place when the building was first built?
+Research has found that workplace design has a significant impact on attracting and retaining employees, and physical space is a clear indicator of prospects if a workplace is good or bad.
 So do your homework to figure out what your office needs to appeal to current and future employees.

-If you don’t create a well-thought-out strategy, you won’t get the best return on your investment of a new and improved office space.
+If you don’t create a well-thought-out strategy, you won’t get the best return on your investment of new and improved office space.